 I am a soldier.
 I do not want.

-While the Council didn't select me for the Workforce Section of my dreams—my lanky frame has yet to gain an ounce of muscle in two years, and I think my eggshell bones are refusing to mend sheerly out of protest—things could be worse.
-I could be in the Sanitation Section, referred to with a less savory "s" word by most, or in the Contamination section, whose latest fleet of workers returned with radiation boils splitting their skin and whose families likely won't see them leave our installation's medical ward.
-Worse still, I could be Sectionless, left to beg at the fortified walls of the country's municipal installations for scraps of food and enough clothing to fend off the fallout.
+While the Council didn’t select me for the Workforce Section of my dreams—my lanky frame has yet to gain an ounce of muscle in two years, and I think my eggshell bones refuse to mend sheerly out of protest—things could be worse.
+I could be in the Sanitation Section, referred to with a less savory “s” word by most, or in the Contamination Section, whose latest fleets returned with radiation boils splitting their skin and whose families likely won’t see them leave our installation’s medical ward.
+Worse still, I could be Sectionless, left to beg outside the fortified walls for scraps of food and enough clothing to fend off the fallout.

 I am a soldier.
 I do not want.

-I roll the Military Section's motto around in my mind, words sloshing back and forth like the murky water that pulses beyond the installation's ocean-side wall.
-Raindrops patter along the brim of my patrol cap, and a few stray droplets drip from my tightly knotted bun and dampen my uniform collar.
-It's a dreary day but not a dangerous one.
-The Council's meteorologists tested the precipitation in the early hours—more water than acid—and deemed it safe to carry out Commencement Day.
-The very words makes my stomach summersault.
-Commencement Day.
+I roll the Military Section’s motto around in my mind, syllables sloshing back and forth like the murky water that pulses against the installation’s ocean-side wall.
+Raindrops patter along the brim of my patrol cap, and a few stray droplets drip from my tightly knotted bun to my uniform collar.
+It’s a dreary day but not a dangerous one.
+The Council’s meteorologists tested the precipitation in the early hours—more rain than rainout—and deemed it safe to carry out Commencement Day.
+The very words make my stomach somersault.

-My boots click against the paved street, and my rifle thumps against my back in unison with the hundred other soldiers marching like ants toward the capitol.
-It takes everything in me to keep from making an about-face and running in the opposite direction.
-I don't want to be here today.
-I don't want to do this today.
+My boots click against the paved street, and my rifle thumps against my back in unison with the hundred other soldiers marching like ants toward the Capitol.
+It takes everything in me to keep from making an about-face and sprinting in the opposite direction.
+I don’t want to be here today.
+I don’t want to do this today.

 I am a soldier.
 I do not want.

-Two years ago, I was not a soldier.
-I was one of a thousand anxious students seated in the capitol's domed lecture hall, scorecard in hand, waiting for the results of my Workforce Section.
-Averagely intelligent, above averagely artistic, my instructors assumed I would live out my days in the Arts Section, constructing historical depictions of the Council's greatest achievements for the enjoyment of our citizens.
-The truth is that our country will always need more soldiers than artists, and there's no aptitude test necessary to follow orders.
+Two years ago, I wasn’t a soldier.
+I was one of a thousand anxious students seated in the Capitol’s domed lecture hall, scorecard in hand, awaiting the results of my Workforce Section.
+Averagely intelligent, above averagely artistic, my instructors assumed I would live out my days in the Arts Section, constructing historical depictions of the Council’s greatest achievements for the enjoyment of our citizens.
+The truth is that our country will always need more soldiers than artists, and there’s no aptitude test necessary to follow orders.

-In the end, we all follow orders—my Workforce Section is merely the only one that doesn't pretend we have a choice in the matter.
-The Council instructs us, grades us, and decides our Workforce Section.
-It chooses how far we advance in our careers, who within our Section we marry, and how many children we are required to have.
-Everything is tactical, structured around the survival of our brothers and sisters at war with the contamination outside the perimeter walls, which makes personal attachments a liability to the cause.
+In the end, all Sections follow orders—the Council instructs us, grades us, and decides our Workforce Sections.
+It chooses how far we advance in our careers, who within our Section we marry, and how many children we’re required to have.
+Love is an intolerable sickness that prioritizes the individual over the collective.
+Everything is done for the cause, for the survival of our brothers and sisters at war with the contamination outside the perimeter walls, making personal attachments a liability.
 Emotion is weakness.
 Emotion renders you Sectionless.

-We reach the marble capitol building, and its prominent dome rises in the gray sky like the skull of a giant whose eye sockets we've repurposed for gaping entrances and whose nose and mouth are still buried in the earth below.
-My throat tightens as we march through the rightmost socket and into the lecture hall.
-From the ground, the wooden seats stuffed with students are a dizzying ocean of ashen faces.
-At the center of the circular hall is a marble stage, and a Council leader stands on it with hair so white and so fine that I'm not entirely convinced it isn't a dusting of dandruff over his bald head.
+We reach the marble Capitol building, its prominent dome set against the gray sky like the skull of a giant whose eyes we plucked out and whose nose and mouth we buried in the earth below.
+My throat constricts as we march through the rightmost orbital socket and into the lecture hall.
+It reeks of pine and perspiration the same way it had on my Commencement Day, and the wooden seats stuffed with students are a dizzying sea of ashen faces.
+A Council Leader stands on stage at the center of the circular hall, his hair so white and so fine that I’m not entirely convinced it isn’t a dusting of dandruff over an otherwise bald head.

-Our formation halts at the north end of the dome, and though we aren't authorized to move so much as a muscle, I cannot keep my eyes from roving up and down the sea of students.
-I search and search until my azure eyes meet a matching set in the eighteenth row.
+Our formation halts at the north end of the dome, and though we aren’t authorized to move so much as a muscle, I cannot keep from scanning the aisles of students.
+I search and search until my azure eyes meet a matching pair in the eighteenth row.

-Her thin lips quirk up in the hint of a smile, but her eyes are wide and wild.
-I examine the way her left hand is clenched around her scorecard while her right clings to her crutches like they're a life raft.
-Her slender legs look skeletal, strapped into their hulking metal braces, and I can tell from the rust stains encircling the joints that Mother and Father haven't helped her oil them since I left.
-But why would they—so dedicated to the cause that they never once celebrated a birthday, didn't bother showing up for my Workforce Section Commencement Day, and never wrote a single letter to me in the two years I've been gone—ever help their youngest daughter clean and oil the braces that let her walk?
+Her thin lips lift in a composed smile, but her eyes are wide and wild.
+I examine the way her left hand clenches her scorecard while her right clings to her crutches.
+Her slender legs look skeletal, strapped into their hulking metal braces, and I can tell from the rust stains encircling the joints that Mother and Father haven’t oiled them since I left.
+But why would they—so dedicated to the cause that they never once celebrated a birthday, didn’t bother showing up to my Commencement Day, and declined to write me a single letter in the two years I’ve been gone—help their youngest daughter tend to the braces that let her walk?

-If she is not strong enough to do it herself, she is not strong enough for the cause.
+If she’s not strong enough to do it herself, she’s not strong enough for the cause.

-And now she's here, facing the Council's judgment.
-I know she'll get something brainy and never sleep in a tent or shovel out the sewers when they clog, but it hurts to know she won't be a soldier.
-In the back of my mind, there was always the hope that we'd be sent to the same Section—that we would see each other again—but the fantasy is over.
-I can no longer pretend she will be with me.
-Unlike my parents, who will receive her address to ship her clothing, I will never know what becomes of her.
-I won't know what installation she's assigned to, I won't see her grow up, I won't talk to her again, I won't—
+And now she’s here, facing the Council’s judgement.
+I know she’ll get something erudite and never sleep in a tent or shovel the sewers when they clog, but it stings to know she won’t be a soldier.
+I’d held onto hope that we’d be sent to the same Section—that we would see each other again—but the fantasy is over.
+I will never know what becomes of her.
+I won’t know what installation she’s assigned to, I won’t see her grow up, I won’t talk to her again, I won’t—

-I swallow my thoughts before they become too poisonous, ignore the heat prickling the corners of my eyes, and force myself to focus on the Council leader as he rattles off names.
-Students stand one by one, walk from their seats to him, and hand over their results.
-He gives each scorecard a cursory glance to ensure the name and score match what was received by the Council, then designates a Section.
+I swallow my thoughts before they become too poisonous, ignore the heat prickling the corners of my eyes, and force myself to focus on the Council Leader as he rattles off names.
+Students approach him one by one to hand over their results.
+He gives each scorecard a cursory glance, ensuring the name and score match the Council’s records, then designates a Section.

 Military Section gains three hundred and fourteen cadets from the first four hundred and fifty names.
 Some look ready for this.
-Others, like me two years ago, look as if they want to scream a mistake has been made, that they weren't meant to see combat, that they were trained in education and the arts—but like me, they are smart enough to stay quiet.
+Others, like me two years ago, look ready to scream a mistake has been made, that they weren’t meant to see combat, that they were trained in education and the arts—but like me, they’re smart enough to remain quiet.

 “Thebe Carter.”

-My heart seizes in my chest, air sucked from my lungs like the world finally decided to give into the crushing vacuum of space, and I am trapped within the ringing box of my ears as she gets to her feet.
-Where everyone else was silent, she clanks down the staircase like keys dumped on marble.
+My heart seizes in my chest, air sucked from my lungs like the world finally decided to give in to the crushing vacuum of space, and I am trapped within the ringing box of my ears as she gets to her feet.
+Where everyone else was silent, she clanks down the staircase like shell casings dumped into empty ammo cans.
 The stiff braces squeal as her knees bend, and even the stony-faced soldier beside me dares a wince.

-An eternity passes before Thebe reaches the stage, and the Council leader gingerly plucks the scorecard from her hand as if her condition could spread to him through contact.
-My blood boils at the sneer curling his lips as he looks her over, and my hands—already in fists by my sides as I stand at attention—coil so tightly that my nails dig painful crescents into my palms.
+An eternity passes before Thebe reaches the stage, and the Council Leader gingerly plucks the scorecard from her hand as if her condition is contagious.
+My blood boils at the sneer curling his lips as he looks Thebe over, and my fingers—already in fists by my side as I stand at attention—coil so tightly that my nails dig painful crescents into my palms.

 “Sectionless.”

-No. My throat closes just in time to keep the agonized moan in the pit of my stomach from rising to my mouth.
-No, that can't be right.
-My knees wobble as the lecture hall lights go momentarily dim.
+No. My throat closes just in time to keep the agonized moan in the pit of my stomach from escaping my mouth.
+My knees wobble as the lecture hall dims.
 I sway.
 I blink.
 I fail to breathe.
-It must be a mistake.

-She's not physically capable of being in the Military, Sanitation, Contamination, or Labor Sections, but those aren't the only duty assignments.
-I've seen her work complex mathematics in her head, pull apart broken electronics to fix them in minutes, and read at a college level before losing all her baby teeth.
+Her condition disqualifies her from the Military, Sanitation, Contamination, and Labor Sections, but those aren’t the only duty assignments.
+I’ve seen her work complex mathematics in her head, rewire fried electronics, and read at a college level before losing all her baby teeth.
 She could be an engineer or a researcher for the Medical Section.
 She could be a records keeper for the Council.
-There's simply no way she received a score that would leave her Sectionless.
+There’s simply no way she received a score that would render her Sectionless.

-But then again, there's no way I received a score for anything but Arts.
+But then again, there’s no way I received a score for anything other than Arts.

-If Thebe is surprised, she doesn't show it.
-With more grace than I could ever muster, she steps down from the stage and walks toward the two others deemed Sectionless.
+If Thebe is as rattled as I am, she doesn’t show it.
+With more grace than I could ever muster, she steps off the stage and walks toward the two others deemed Sectionless before her.
 Both sobbing.
-Both braced at either arm by guards.
+Both restrained at either arm by guards.

-The Council leader continues his duties as if he hasn't just shattered my soul like glass, and I am utterly numb by the Commencement's end.
-I barely register my captain's call to arms, saluting the Council leader as he exits.
-It's only when my captain shouts his subsequent order that I return to life.
+The Council Leader continues his duties as if he hasn’t just shattered my soul like glass, and I am utterly numb by the Commencement’s end.
+It’s only when my captain barks an order that I return to life.

 “Give me six soldiers to escort the Sectionless to the perimeter.
 Time now.”

-He's barely through before I fall out of formation and make a mad dash to stand before him.
+He’s barely finished before I fall out of formation.
 I shoulder-check, I shove, and I do not apologize.
-Even though I know no one else wants this assignment, I run for it anyway.
-By the time I reach the front of the formation, five soldiers are already lined up in two columns, and a stocky corporal is ten paces shy of being the sixth.
-I throw my body forward, boots pounding against the stone floor.
-I've never been the best runner—I've never been the best anything in my battalion—and the space between me and the small formation seems insurmountable.
+Even though I know no one else wants this assignment, I throw myself forward, boots pounding against the stone floor.
+I’ve never been the best runner—I’ve never been the best anything in my battalion—but I need this more than Contamination Section needs MOPP suits.

-I slip into place a fraction of a second before the corporal.
-My heart pounds, and my lungs burn, but I pull myself together and lock my gaze straight ahead.
-There's a fine line between a sense of duty and wanting this too much.
+I skid into formation, chest heaving and lungs burning, but I pull myself together and lock my gaze straight ahead.
+There’s a fine line between a sense of duty and wanting this too much.
 I could be swapped out in a heartbeat if I appear too eager.

-The captain eyes me with what my paranoid heart screams is suspicion as the Sectionless are brought before us.
-The guards situate the two, blubbering Secitonless between our first four soldiers, and Thebe is shoved roughly into the space between me and the soldier to my right.
+The captain eyes me with what my paranoid heart shrieks is suspicion as the Sectionless are brought before us.
+The guards situate the two, blubbering Sectionless between our first four soldiers, and Thebe is shoved roughly into the space between me and the soldier to my right.

-The captain's sharp gaze leaves mine at last as he commands our small formation to depart.
-We march in silence toward the tall, slate perimeter wall, trading the cool interior of the capitol for the smattering of rain that's grown heavier since our arrival.
+His sharp gaze leaves mine at last as he commands our small formation to depart.
+We march from the lecture hall in silence, trading the cool interior of the Capitol for the smattering of rain that’s grown heavier since our arrival.

-Thebe's steps are quick and choppy at my side, struggling to keep pace before she loses her footing about a hundred yards from the wall.
+Thebe’s steps are choppy at my side, and she loses her footing about a hundred yards from the perimeter wall.
 I break stride to catch her, my calloused hands encasing her back and arms, and warmth like tea on a snowy day bleeds into my veins.

-"It's about time I got your attention," she whispers, voice so playful—so her—despite the circumstances, I'm unsure whether I want to laugh or cry.
-"I thought I was going to have to throw my crutches down the storm drain before you'd say hi."
+“It’s about time I got your attention,” she whispers, voice so playful—so her—despite the circumstances, I’m unsure whether I want to laugh or cry.
+“I thought I was going to have to throw my crutches down the storm drain before you’d look at me.”

-"You have to keep walking," I instruct, though my voice doesn't carry the authority I've trained to project.
-I withdraw my hands from her, but as I march, I let my knuckles brush back and forth against hers.
+“You have to keep walking,” I instruct, though my voice doesn’t carry the authority I’ve trained to possess.
+I withdraw my hands from her, but as I march, I let my knuckles brush hers.

-"It's kinda hard when you and your ginormous colleagues take one step for every six of mine," she grumbles back, though she keeps up nonetheless.
+“It’s kinda hard when you and your ginormous friends take one step for every six of mine,” she grumbles, though she keeps up nonetheless.

-While her voice sends bolts of joy crackling through my body, the Commencement eats at me.
-By the time we are fifty yards from the wall, I can no longer contain myself.
-"What was your score?"
+While her voice sends bolts of joy crackling through my body, the Commencement eats at me like acid rain.
+By the time we are fifty yards out, my resolve cracks.
+“What was your score?”
 I blurt.
-I can't live not knowing.
+I can’t live not knowing.

 “Forty, forty, thirty-eight, forty,” she answers simply, and I gasp.
 “I know, right?
 How does it feel being related to someone so much smarter than you?”

-She got a nearly perfect score, my brain shrieks, and a cold sweat tugs at my skin.
+She got a nearly perfect score, my brain screams, and a cold sweat tugs at my skin.
 What is she doing out here?

 “You can’t be Sectionless,” I exclaim, unable to keep my voice down and blatantly ignoring the disgruntled side-eye from the soldier beside us.
 “That’s impossible.”